 APPROVED ELECTIVES:Note: Pending approval these courses will count toward the minor beginning fall 2018.
 Additional courses may be approved with approval from your advisor.

 AFAM 343: Communities of Struggle, with A. Rosa

 Prerequisite(s): AFAM 190 or permission of instructor; 21 hours of Foundations and Explorations courses, or junior status.
 Examines the relationship between distinct communities of struggle in Africa and the African Diaspora and the impact of African American social movements on a range of liberation struggles within this context.

 Prerequisite(s): COMM 200; COMM 300 (may be taken concurrently) or instructor permission.
 Honors Eligibility or 3.2 overall university GPA required.
 Creates an understanding of dimensions of communication theory that apply across cultural boundaries.
 Emphasis is placed on both theoretical and practical awareness of communication in and between cultures.

 ENG/AFAM 393 African American Literature, with C. Lewis

 Prerequisite(s): ENG 200 or permission of instructor.
 A critical study of the contributions of African-American writers to American literature.

-FLK 330 Cultural Connections/Diversity, with B. Kaufkins and K. Horigan
+FLK 330 Cultural Connections/Diversity, with B. Kaufkins and T. Evans

-SOCL 362 Race, Class, and Gender, with A. Onyekwuluje and D. Lovell (Web)
+SOCL 362 Race, Class and Gender, with A. Onyekwuluje

 Prerequisite(s): Sociology 100 or consent of instructor.
 The five primary institutions (family, religion, economy, education government) as they affect and are affected by race, class, and gender in America.
 Explores interrelationships among those institutions and between various racial and other groups.